 - Consumer Grade: High-class decorative coated parts with no noticeable surface imperfections.

 - Superior Grade: Surface finish applied to limited areas of casting and are alloy-dependent.
 Superior grade finishes must have a maximum value in microinches, as specified.

-At Premier Die Casting, we take great pride in our quality assurance process and finishing methods.
+At Premier Engineered Products, we take great pride in our quality assurance process and finishing methods.
 We know that providing our customers with great-looking, high-quality metal parts every single time is what has kept us in business and flourishing for over 70 years.
 We would love to put our commitment to quality metal workmanship to work for you in your business, whatever your industry.

-For more information on the Premier Die Casting quality assurance and finishing processes, or about finishing and plating techniques and benefits in general, please contact us right away at 800-394-3006 or online.
+For more information on the Premier Engineered Products quality assurance and finishing processes, or about finishing and plating techniques and benefits in general, please contact us right away online.